particle-iot/docs/src/content/workshops/photon-maker-kit-workshop/ch4.md

     ![](/assets/images/workshops/photon-maker-kit/04/photon-dataset.png)

-6. Select the "Line chart" visualisation type.
+6. Select the "Line chart" visualization type.
 For the "Axis", click "Add value" and select "published".
 Scroll down a little further to the next "Value" field and select "Temperature".
 Then click "Next".

     ![](/assets/images/workshops/photon-maker-kit/04/custom-streaming-tile.png)